The Sri Lanka Travel Specialists

 The journey from the cultural triangle to Sri Lanka's hill capital – the small lakeside city of Kandy – will occupy most of the morning.
 Visit the Temple of the Tooth in Kandy where a sacred tooth relic of the Lord Buddha is enshrined since 4th Century AD.
 The temple has decorative walls, a golden roof and fine woodwork.
 Religious services with traditional music and drumming are held daily at dawn, mid-day and in the evening where guests can participate.
 You might also want to see Kandy's Botanical Gardens.

 Travel on into Sri Lanka’s tea-growing highlands.
 You might like to enjoy the “Tea Experience”, which involves a visit to a plantation to observe the process, starting from the plucking field where it all begins with the picking of “two leaves and a bud” to the factory where the processing begins.
 Temperatures in Sri Lanka's hill country are akin to an early English summer's day and you can go trekking, cycling, canoeing or just soak up the magnificent scenery.
-An all-night climb up Adam's Peak is another that we could offer by special request.
+Consider an all-day trek to see Ella’s three iconic landmarks: Nine Arch Bridge, Little Adam’s Peak and Ella Rock.
+Further afield, in the west of the highlands, an all-night climb up Adam's Peak is another option that we could offer by special request.

 Head southeast to Yala National Park.
 En-route visit Buduruvagala to see Sri Lanka's tallest rock-cut Buddha statue (51 ft. in height) and other Mahayana Buddhist statues that date back to the 8th-century AD.
 Yala National Park consists of scrub plains, lagoons and rocky sections and is probably the best place to see all of Sri Lanka's Big Three: Elephant, leopard and water buffalo.
 If you wish to limit your journey consider Uda Walawe game park instead.